 You could also purposely visit the museum between 11 a.m. and 3 p.m. to experience the Rijksmuseum during peak hours.
 This is an excellent way to people-watch and mingle with fellow art fans!

-Rijksmuseum Tickets & Prices
+Tickets & Prices

 Tickets have timed entry only.
 This means you must order online in advance and pick the day and time you want to visit.
 If you’re going to beat the crowds, you must get tickets for a skip-the-line tour.

+Also, admission is free for those traveling with children up to 18 years of age!
 For even more savings, museums worldwide offer memberships that provide access to discounted tickets and invites to members-only events.
-You can become a Friend of the Rijksmuseum to open up new ways to explore this museum.
+You can become a friend of the Rijksmuseum to discover new ways to explore this museum.

-See Related: Best Family-Friendly Hotels in Amsterdam
+See Related: Family-Friendly Hotels in Amsterdam

 Best Rijksmuseum Tours